floriov/CryptoPro/README.md

 CryptoPro provides a real time crytpo currency stream for crypto currencies [BTC,ETH,XRP,LTC,BCH,ETC] and their value in fiat currencies [USD,GBP,EUR,JPY,ZAR].

 This project allows you to stream real time crypto currency data using Socket.io by plugging into CryptoCompare's web socket api.
-It also comes with react-bootstrap-table.
+It also comes with a react-bootstrap-table.

 ### Get Started
 - `git clone`